dumbCodesOnly/V/replit.md

-# Toobit Multi-Trade Telegram Bot
+# Multi-Exchange Trading Bot (Toobit & LBank)

 ## Overview
-This project is a Telegram-based trading bot for Toobit USDT-M futures, offering multi-trade capabilities.
+This project is a comprehensive Telegram-based trading bot supporting both Toobit and LBank exchanges for USDT-M futures trading, offering multi-trade capabilities.
 It allows users to manage multiple simultaneous trading configurations conversationally, with advanced risk management, portfolio tracking, and real-time execution monitoring.
-The goal is to provide a powerful, user-friendly tool for active traders, leveraging Telegram for accessibility, with future expansion to other exchanges and a comprehensive suite of trading tools.
+The goal is to provide a powerful, user-friendly tool for active traders, leveraging Telegram for accessibility, with modular exchange support and a comprehensive suite of trading tools.

 ## User Preferences
 Preferred communication style: Simple, everyday language.